Meteor-Community-Packages/meteor-collection2/README.md

 ## Contributing

 Anyone is welcome to contribute.
-Fork, make and test your changes (`meteor test-packages ./`), and then submit a pull request.
+Fork, make and test your changes (`mrt test-packages ./`), and then submit a pull request.

 ### Major Contributors